-landscape VESSELS
+bespoke VESSELS

 often an aspect of earth, land, or flora ignites my inspiration; so I create a bespoke collection responding to a specific curiosity/

 when I forage wild clays they are usually found next to streams or in moist gulleys near woodland glades.
-This is where I discover the beauty of ferns, their intricate patterns harnessing nature’s Fibonacci code – they are a visual symbol of nature’s origin/
+This is where I discover the beauty of grasses and ferns, their intricate patterns harnessing nature’s Fibonacci code – they are a visual symbol of nature’s origin/

 my bespoke vessels explore different forms to showcase these types of curiosities; from fluted rims, to bold urn shapes with spiralling twists and turns growing upwards and around the vessel/